 Lead Contamination in Matcha Teas

-Research shows that even green teas that are grown organically can have lead.
+Research shows that even green teas that are grown organically can have some traces of lead.
 The lead is absorbed by the bush as it grows from its environment.
 This is a particular problem for teas grown in China.

-Lead contamination is a big concern for matcha tea drinkers.
+Lead contamination is a big concern for matcha tea drinkers as its very hard on your body, and at high levels, can even be toxic.
 With the traditional teas, since the leaves are steeped, the vast majority of the lead stays in the leaf.
-With matcha, you are drinking all of the leaf, so your lead consumption is higher.
+With matcha, you are drinking all of the leaf, so your lead consumption may be higher.

 One group tested different teas and found that one cup of matcha tea has 30 times more lead than green tea.
-That is why it’s recommended that you only drink one cup a day and never serve it to children.
+That is why it’s recommended that you only drink one cup a day and keep from serving it to children.

 Including Matcha with Other Foods